 Everyone gets stressed when it comes time to write their consulting resume.
-How is it possible to stand out among the sea of applicants top consulting companies receive?
+How can you stand out in the sea of applicants top consulting companies receive?

 In this article, we’ll walk you through our step-by-step guide to planning, outlining, and then writing the perfect consulting resume.